bachman-dev/eslint-config/src/rules/README.md

 These are ESLint rules normally enabled by their "recommended" configuration that can be disabled for TypeScript files since they are handled by the TypeScript Compiler.

+> [!NOTE]
+> These rules/settings are only applied when the "language" config option is set to "typescript" .

 ### [🔲 no-dupe-class-members](https://eslint.org/docs/latest/rules/no-dupe-class-members)

 ### [🔲 no-redeclare](https://eslint.org/docs/latest/rules/no-redeclare)